GuanQiuHong/Omnifood/README.md

 # Omnifood
 (fictional) Food delivery company aimed at providing affordable, healthy meals.

-Assisted with an online course in an effort to learn HTML & CSS through a big coding project.
+Assisted by an online course in an effort to learn HTML5 & CSS3 through a big coding project.